-(a) No head of any State department, agency or institution or other State employee exercising supervisory authority shall discharge, threaten or otherwise discriminate against a State employee regarding the State employee's compensation, terms, conditions, location, or privileges of employment because the State employee, or a person acting on behalf of the employee, reports or is about to report, verbally or in writing, any activity described in G.S.
-126-84, unless the State employee knows or has reason to believe that the report is inaccurate.

-- (a1) No State employee shall retaliate against another State employee because the employee, or a person acting on behalf of the employee, reports or is about to report, verbally or in writing, any activity described in G.S.
+- (a) No head of any State department, agency or institution or other State employee exercising supervisory authority shall discharge, threaten or otherwise discriminate against a State employee regarding the State employee's compensation, terms, conditions, location, or privileges of employment because the State employee, or a person acting on behalf of the employee, reports or is about to report, verbally or in writing, any activity described in G.S.
+126-84, unless the State employee knows or has reason to believe that the report is inaccurate. - (a1) No State employee shall retaliate against another State employee because the employee, or a person acting on behalf of the employee, reports or is about to report, verbally or in writing, any activity described in G.S.
 126-84. - (b) No head of any State department, agency or institution or other State employee exercising supervisory authority shall discharge, threaten or otherwise discriminate against a State employee regarding the employee's compensation, terms, conditions, location or privileges of employment because the State employee has refused to carry out a directive which in fact constitutes a violation of State or federal law, rule or regulation or poses a substantial and specific danger to the public health and safety. - (b1) No State employee shall retaliate against another State employee because the employee has refused to carry out a directive which may constitute a violation of State or federal law, rule or regulation, or poses a substantial and specific danger to the public health and safety. - (c) The protections of this Article shall include State employees who report any activity described in G.S.
 126-84 to the State Auditor as authorized by G.S.
-147-64.6B or to the Program Evaluation Division as authorized by G.S.
-120-36.12(10).
+147-64.6B, to the Joint Legislative Commission on Governmental Operations as authorized by G.S.
+120-76, or to a legislative committee as required by G.S.
+120-19.
 (1989, c.
 236, s.
 1; 1997-520, s.
 6; 2008-196, s.
 2(b); 2008-215, s.
-8.)
+8; 2019-80, s.
+2; 2021-180, s.
+27.2(e); 2022-6, s.
+15.1(b).)